 My kit includes:

 Although I recommend getting proper training I accept that some people simply want to buy a scythe without the course and I sometimes have spare kits to sell.
+I dont post scythes as I want to be able to ensure you get the correct kit so these are only available by collection, during a workshop or from my home in Manchester.
 When you collect your scythe, why not invest in a short session when I can show you how to set up the snath and blade, avoiding the most common cause of problems.

 Please email me for details.